 Each fund will have its mix of ESG issues but a common area of focus for PE managers is to deliver effective employee benefits.
 A holistic well-being strategy should take into account physical, mental and financial health to help employees achieve work-life balance, the meaning of which is constantly evolving.

 For instance, sustainable living trends have heightened expectations for employers to provide greener office environments.
 Greater emphasis on workplace fairness has given rise to diversity, equity and inclusion policies and programs.
-And for a growing majority of professionals, the work itself needs purpose, which underscores the value of establishing responsible investment practices.
+And for a growing majority of professionals, the work itself needs purpose, which underscores the value of establishing responsible investment practices, transparency and fairness.

 As fund managers start to consider ESG opportunities, they should try to connect them to current priorities.
 Chances are the firm is already doing some of these things, which can lead to quick wins if these efforts are enhanced and promoted as part of the fund’s ESG story to stakeholders.